 The HECU controller performs the following main functions:

-- Controls wheel speed sensor inputs.
+- Monitors wheel speed sensor inputs.

-- Detects the approach of wheel slip.
+- Detects the onset of wheel slip.

 - Controls the braking system in anti-lock mode.